 BA (Hons), Pg Dip Ed (Primary), Cert in Public Health & Health Promotion (Suicide Prevention).

-Matewai has worked as an empowerment coach alongside rangatahi and wahine to strengthen their mental, physical and emotional wellbeing, to build their resilience, self-confidence, self-love and self-esteem to achieve success in all areas of their lives.
+Matewai has worked as an empowerment coach alongside rangatahi and wahine to strengthen their mental, physical, and emotional wellbeing.
+Her goal is to help build their resilience, self-confidence, self-love, and self-esteem to achieve success in all areas of their lives.
 She is passionate about reconnecting Māori to their cultural identity and heal past traumas through both Te Ao Māori and Te Ao Pākehā methodologies.

 Tūhoe, Whakatōhea, Ngāti Porou